kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ## Analysis

-Scripts for generating **plots** and **tables** are placed under `analysis/`.
+Analyzed results are placed under `analysis/`.
 They assume the layout shown in [Expected folder structure after running all jobs](#expected-folder-structure-after-running-all-jobs); if yours differs, code changes may be needed.

-1. First, merge all job outputs into a single CSV by running `analysis/combine_results.py` (it writes `analysis/per_combo_results.csv`; adjust input/output paths in the script if needed).
+1. First, merge all job outputs into a single CSV by running `scripts/kwok_workload_once/combine_results.py` (it writes `analysis/per_combo_results.csv`; adjust input/output paths in the script if needed).
-2. Then run `analysis/plots_and_tables.py` to produce every figure and table used in the report.
+2. Then run `scripts/kwok_workload_once/plots_and_tables.py` to produce every figure and table used in the report.
    Outputs are saved under `analysis/figures/` and `analysis/tables/`.

 ## Useful kubectl/kwokctl commands